perez987/Microsoft-Access-in-Java-with-UCanAccess/README.md

 String dbURL = "jdbc:ucanaccess://" + ruta;
 ```

-Connection is created with DriverManager class, path to the data source is passed as parameter.
+Connection is created with DriverManager class, path to the data source is passed as a parameter.

 ```java
 conectar = DriverManager.getConnection(dbURL);